Public Establishment of the Palace, Museum and National Estate of Versailles

-The Public Establishment of the Palace, Museum and National Estate of Versailles (French: Établissement public du château, du musée et du domaine national de Versailles) is a French public establishment founded in 1995, and working under the supervision of the French Ministry of Culture, in order to administer the Palace of Versailles.
-It is headed by Catherine Pégard, president of the public establishment, assisted by Beatrix Saule, as director of the National Museum of Versailles and Trianon.
+The Public Establishment of the Palace, Museum and National Estate of Versailles (French: Établissement public du château, du musée et du domaine national de Versailles, in short the Établissement public du château de Versailles) is a French public establishment founded in 1995, and working under the supervision of the Ministry of Culture, in order to administer the Palace of Versailles and its domain.
+It is headed by Catherine Pégard, president of the public establishment, assisted by Béatrix Saule, as director of the National Museum of Versailles and Trianon.
 The Palace of Versailles is a former royal residence commissioned by King Louis XIV.